 A plus code is like a street address for people or places that don't have one.

-Plus codes give addresses to everyone, everywhere, allowing them to receive deliveries, access emergency services, register to vote – and more.
+Plus codes give addresses to everyone, everywhere, allowing them to receive deliveries, access emergency services, register to vote, and are already improving peoples' lives.

 Plus codes are free.
 There are no licensing fees or other costs.
 The technology is open-sourced.